Hike on the Top of Tasman Glacier

 All Glacier Exploring Equipment Included

 If you have never tried snowshoeing in NZ, now is the time to give it a go.
 Snowshoeing is a great way to confidently make your way across snow covered terrain.
-Once on the glacier, we will provide you with snowshoes or crampons, adjustable walking poles, harnesses and any additional equipment you may need.
+Once on the glacier, we will provide you with snowshoes, adjustable walking poles, harnesses and any additional equipment you may need.
 After your gear is fitted, you are ready to explore the ice formations in this ever-changing environment; you’re in the heart and birthplace of New Zealand mountaineering.

 Tasman Glacier Hike – An Experience You Will Remember